Illinois blood provider collecting for Hurricane Ian relief

 CENTRAL ILLINOIS (WCIA) — Illinois may be hundreds of miles away from Hurricane Ian’s path, but people in the state have a chance to provide relief to the region in the form of blood donations.

+“You’re actually helping out somebody who don’t necessarily see and that’s exactly what we’re doing with this BERC program,” Teri McCarthy with ImpactLife said.

-Hospitals and blood providers in Florida are requesting support from other parts of the country and ImpactLife is taking part in the effort.
-The Iowa-based blood provider that serves central Illinois is being asked to send Type O red blood cells to Florida.
+Hospitals and blood providers in Florida are requesting support from other parts of the country.
+ImpactLife, an Iowa-based provider that serves Central Illinois, is taking part in the effort.

+The organization has already sent a shipment of 20 units of Type O red blood cells, which was delivered before the storm began.

+“We’re responding to a request that came to us from Florida to a national organization that impact life is a part of,” Kirby Winn with ImpactLife said.

 “We expect donors in the affected region will be unable to give blood when the hurricane hits, either due to power outages, evacuations, or sheltering in place,” said Mike Parejko, Chief Executive Officer of ImpactLife.
 “We know blood components will be needed for ongoing patient care in the region, and we are glad to join other blood providers around the U.S. in responding to this need.”